-Woman’s body found on road near Edwardsville; foul play suspected
+Authorities describe tattoos on woman whose body was found on road near Edwardsville

 Foul play is suspected, the Madison County Sheriff’s Office said in a news release.

 The woman was described as African-American, 25-35 years old, about 5 feet-8 inches tall and about 165 pounds.
-The woman had tattoos and was wearing jewelry, the release said.
+The woman was wearing jewelry, the release said.

+The woman also had the following tattoos written in cursive that appear to say: “Tyler Tyson Tyger” on the left arm; “Christ First” on the right forearm; and “King Luke” on the chest.
+A possible astrological sign of the month Cancer depicting inverted sixes was also tattooed on the lower-right calf.

 Authorities were called at 5:49 a.m.
 Saturday by the person who found the body at the intersection of Illinois 143 and Goshen Road.